MS-MEPN Prerequisites & Admissions

 Nursing Competitive Admission Process

-The College of Nursing recommends candidates for admission to MEPN by competitive ranking based on the combined scores of the Nursing Admission Criteria.
+The College of Nursing recommends candidates for admission to MS-MEPN by competitive ranking based on the combined scores of the Nursing Admission Criteria.
 As an applicant, you will be scored on the four elements for admission and ranked among all other applicants.
-We will recommend the top candidates to the Graduate College for admission to MEPN based on program capacity and offer a few students alternate positions.
+We will recommend the top candidates to the Graduate College for admission to MS-MEPN based on program capacity and offer a few students alternate positions.
 Alternates are not guaranteed a spot, however they are eligible to be admitted if a space should become available.

 HESI Admissions Assessment